unlaunch/documentation/_docs/sdks/javascript-library.md

 ### Evaluation Reason
 Evaluation reason is used for debugging purposes.
 It will tell you why a certain variation for a feature flag was returned.
-For example, it might tell you that "off" variation was returned because the flag was diabled or that "on" was returned because userId matched targeting rules.
+For example, it might tell you that "off" variation was returned because the flag was disabled or that "on" was returned because userId matched targeting rules.
 To get evaluation reason and status use `variationDetail(flag)` method.
 This will return a JSON object.

 ```javascript
 {